rust-lang/a-mir-formality/book/src/closer-look-decl.md

   ; FIXME: Support lifetimes, projections
   )
 ```
+<span class="caption">[Source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-to-clause.rkt#L197-L211)</span>

 ### Generating the "ok goals" for a crate

-In addition to "clauses", there is also a function `crate-ok-goal` that generate goals for each crate item in a given crate ([source](https://github.com/nikomatsakis/a-mir-formality/blob/47eceea34b5f56a55d781acc73dca86c996b15c5/src/decl/decl-ok.rkt#L7-L11)):
+In addition to "clauses", there is also a function `crate-ok-goal`
+that generate goals for each crate item in a given crate:

 ```scheme
 (define-metafunction formality-decl